Wednesday, 25 July 2012

 History is not always written by the victors; imperial powers often get to rewrite defeats in their favour.
 This should be kept in mind when Robert Harvey points out Britons have been unusually silent on the subject of the American Revolution.
 Although Harvey sets out to debunk what he says are myths cherished by most Americans, and, as he says, ‘creation myths are the strongest’, he also concedes that some pretty comprehensive debunking has already been done by the Americans themselves.
 And in fact, A Few Bloody Noses is most fascinating when it delves into British, not American, perceptions of the war.

 Harvey calls America ‘Britain’s Vietnam’, an apt and telling comparison.
 It's a comparison he reinforces with his own emphasis on the actual tactical conduct of the Revolution’s few major battles, which reminds one of revisionist histories of Southeast Asia.
 For example, Saratoga may not have been the overwhelming victory Americans claim it was, but arguing against its symbolic importance is like arguing the US really ‘won’ the Tet offensive.
-Saratoga gave the revolution momentum at home, credibility abroad, and most importantly forced Parliament to reconsider how winnable the war might be.
+Saratoga gave the revolution momentum at home, credibility abroad, bringing the French into the war and the Dutch to help finance it.
+Most importantly from a British point of view, it forced Parliament, already divided on how to deal with the colonists, to reconsider how winnable the war might be.

 Harvey’s first major triumph is the outlining the many successes but ultimate failure of British military strategy.
 Here, the story of Saratoga (that's the British surrender pictured above left) suggests he might also have drawn a striking parallel to the Second World War.
 ‘Gentleman Johnny’ Burgoyne’s campaign was the Revolution’s equivalent of Operation Market Garden, a daring but flawed plan conceived primarily to allow its creator to outshine his rivals.
 Harvey corrects the American attribution of victory at Saratoga to British incompetence, asserting ‘professional jealousy’ was the real cause.
 But surely allowing such jealousy to overcome strategic common-sense is the very essence of incompetence!
 In case it isn't, Harvey also details enough incompetence in other areas to nullify his original point.
 Interestingly, Burgoyne’s reputation, unlike Clive’s or Byng’s, but very much like Montgomery’s, was sullied not a whit by the failure of what was supposed to be his masterstroke.